nikitanamdev/Examination_Portal/README.md

 # Examination_Portal
-Includes registrations of new students entering the college along with their paper registrations used for uiversity purpose.
+Includes registrations of new students entering the college along with their paper registrations used for university purpose.